Word page

 Common questions

-• What does gobbledygook mean?
-It means confusing, jargon-heavy, or meaningless language.
+• What does gobbledygook mean in simple words?
+Gobbledygook means confusing, meaningless, or needlessly complicated language.

 • How do you pronounce gobbledygook?
-It is usually pronounced GOB-uhl-dee-gook.
+Gobbledygook is pronounced GOB-uhl-dee-gook.

-• Is gobbledygook a real English word?
-Yes.
-It is a real modern English word, especially common in criticism of bad writing.
+• Is gobbledygook formal or informal?
+It is informal, but common in practical criticism of unclear writing.